jotaves/data-science-lessons/README.md

 # Data Science Lessons
-Some lessons from my Data Science Class using IPython Notebook.
+Some lessons from my Data Science Class using IPython Notebooks.